White House moves to shield pandemic response if the government shuts down

 Within the FDA, 69 percent, or 12,700, of its employees would continue to work, either because they are involved in the coronavirus response or because they focus on activities funded by user fees from the pharmaceutical and other industries, according to the contingency staff plan for HHS.

-The agency’s work that would continue includes reviews of coronavirus vaccines and treatments would continue throughout a government shutdown, according to the HHS plan.
-The essential staff include those who face an especially hectic period over the next four to six weeks as they decide whether to grant emergency use authorizations for booster shots for the Moderna and Johnson and Johnson vaccines, and to authorize the Pfizer-BioNTech vaccine for more children.
+The agency’s reviews of coronavirus vaccines and treatments would continue throughout a government shutdown, according to the HHS plan.
+The essential staff include those who face an especially hectic period over the next four to six weeks as they decide whether to grant emergency use authorizations for booster shots for the Moderna and Johnson & Johnson vaccines, and to authorize the Pfizer vaccine for more children.

-Even though such activities would continue, it is “completely unrealistic” to believe they would not be affected by a shutdown, said a former FDA official who spoke on the condition of anonymity to talk frankly.
+Even though such activities would continue, it is “completely unrealistic” to believe they would not be affected by a shutdown, said a former Food and Drug Administration official who spoke on the condition of anonymity to talk frankly.
 “You lose massive support services, there are all these rules on who you can and can’t talk to.
 It affects morale,” said the official, noting many in the agency already are exhausted by the unprecedented pandemic workload.
-“FDA will get [the pandemic work] done, but …[i]t’s not business as usual.”
+“FDA will get [the pandemic work] done, but . . . it’s not business as usual.”

 The agency also would continue working on safety-related issues, such as drug shortages and counterfeit products.